How to List Education on a Resume (Examples & Complete Guide)

 April 2022

-Ongoing education through online courses or self-guided study is a great way to show that you are committed to lifelong learning and are up to date on industry trends.
+Ongoing education through online courses or self-guided study is a great way to demonstrate your commitment to lifelong learning and keep up with industry trends.

 Create a subsection called “Continuing Education” or “Professional Development” under the education section of your resume.